phpversions/phpversions.info/README.md

 ## TODO

 - [ ] Automate as many hosts as possible with [phparse](https://github.com/philsturgeon/phparse)
-- [ ] Rebuild so it's not a silly Jekyll site
+- [ ] Rebuild so it's not a silly Jekyll site [#82](https://github.com/philsturgeon/phpversions.info/issues/82)
+- [ ] Add EOL indicators so you know a version is not just bad but really bad [#25](https://github.com/philsturgeon/phpversions.info/issues/25)
+- [ ] Add indicated for security breached versions [#56](https://github.com/philsturgeon/phpversions.info/issues/56)